ArthurOberon/minitalk/README.md

 |MASK (I)	| 0 | 0 | 0 | 0 | 0 | 0 | 0 | 1 |
 |SEND SIGNAL|   |   |   |   |   |   |   | 0 |

-* After each bit send , the client wait a signal from the server before sending a new one.
+* After each bit sended, the client wait a signal from the server before sending a new one.
-* After each bit receive, the server send a signal before to wait to receive a new one.
+* After each bit received, the server send a signal before to wait to receive a new one.

 ## Server